 Your Guide to Painting Before Selling

-Here is a list of do’s and don’ts that will help you through the painting process:
+Here is a list of do’s and don’ts for painting before you sell your home:

 • Don’t forget the front door – If you have a painted front door, take a moment to consider whether it would benefit from a fresh coat of paint.
 Because your front door is one of the first things buyers will see when they approach your property, it is always a good idea to make sure it looks beautiful.